-1. In the file list, check the file's output size in the second column from the left.

-- 2. Click the file size information to show compression options.
+- 1. In the file list, check the file's output size in the second column from the left. - 2.
+Click the file size information to show compression options.
 There, drag the file size slider to the necessary file size while keeping an eye on the quality below. - 3.
-Click Apply in the compression box to accept the changes.
+Click Apply bitrate to all files in the compression box if you want to unify quality of the files.

-Click Convert to start processing the compressed file.
+Click CONVERT to start processing the compressed file.